 In Microsoft Excel, we may occasionally have to repeat the same formula to a whole column or row.
 If we enter the formula in each cell one by one, it will take a long time.
 There are a few methods for swiftly applying the same formula to multiple rows in Excel.
 In this article, we will demonstrate the methods to copy a formula across multiple rows in Excel.

-5 Ways to Copy a Formula across Multiple Rows in Excel
+How to Copy a Formula Across Multiple Rows in Excel: 5 Suitable Ways

 1. Fill the Copied Formula Right across Multiple Rows

 - In the beginning, click on the cell where the formula is located.
 To increase the quantity 5 times in every month.
-We are using the simple formula down.
+We are using a simple formula.